 Miss Nita's Pond Restoration

 Miss Nita had a pond that stopped holding water years ago.
-The property around it had disappeared under debris from an old growing operation – collapsed greenhouse frames, rotting wood, and piles of trees that had been pushed aside and forgotten.
+The property around it had disappeared under years of debris, tree piles pushed aside and forgotten, rotting wood, and accumulated junk that had nowhere to go.
 The slope between her cabin and the pond had gotten so steep she didn’t bother going down there anymore.

 We excavated the pond and lined it with compacted clay so it holds water again.
-We hauled out 450 cubic yards of debris, burned what needed burning, and regraded the slope so she can walk down to her pond without grabbing onto something.
+We loaded up and hauled 450 yards of tree piles and debris to the back of the property for burning, and regraded the slope so she can walk down to her pond without grabbing onto something.
 The property went from abandoned to usable.

 Northern Oklahoma | 2025